"One of the world's finest blues harmonica players"

 In July 2012 we played a festival in West Virginia:

 My debut music video, a solo performance of "Crossroads Blues" recorded in July 2010, had 250,000 hits on YouTube before YT deleted it for "violating community standards."
 I'm a dangerous man!
-I've re-uploaded it to Vimeo so you can be freshly scandalized by it:
+I've re-uploaded it so you can be freshly scandalized by it.
+(The dancer and singer need more time in the woodshed, but the harp player and drummer are feeling it):

 Here's a 2012 music video featuring an original instrumental composition of mine, a joyously funky blues called "Thunky Fing Rides Again."
 My approach to the harmonica here--it's played in third position with an unusual and prominent 5 overblow--is one reason this website is called MODERN blues harmonica: